-- ALMA site museum, on the way to Chajnantor.
+- The ALMA site museum, on the way to Chajnantor.

-- Technical building at Chajnantor, which houses the ALMA correlator super computers.
+- The technical building at Chajnantor, which houses the ALMA correlator supercomputers.

-- APEX antenna at 5,100 m at Chajnantor.
+- The APEX antenna at 5100 metres at Chajnantor.
 Access to the antenna is possible, but it should be requested in advance.
-The APEX antenna cannot point directly to the sun and will be “parked” in the hours around noon, thus early in the morning or the afternoon are preferred to see the antenna in science observations during daylight.
+The APEX antenna cannot point directly at the Sun and will be "parked" in the hours around noon, so early in the morning or the afternoon are the preferred times to see the antenna making scientific observations during daylight hours.

-- Cerro Chico, adjacent to Chajnantor plateau but higher up, for general vistas of the fascinating altiplano landscape.
+- Cerro Chico, adjacent to Chajnantor plateau but higher up, for general views of the fascinating altiplano landscape.